 1. Uvik Software — for Technical AI Readiness with Engineering Follow-Through

-Founded in 2015 with Tallinn HQ and Ipswich UK commercial office, Uvik serves US, UK, Middle East, and European clients.
+Founded in 2015 with Tallinn HQ (Estonia) and Ipswich UK office, Uvik Software serves US, UK, Middle East, and European clients.

 Why is Uvik Software ranked #1 for AI readiness assessments?

-What does an Uvik AI readiness engagement actually deliver?
+What does an Uvik Software AI readiness engagement actually deliver?

 How does Uvik Software handle AI governance and risk?

-Uvik operates an ISO/IEC 27001-aligned information security management system and implements SOC 2-aligned controls including access control, change management, incident response, and audit-friendly delivery practices.
+Uvik Software operates an ISO/IEC 27001-aligned information security management system and implements SOC 2-aligned controls including access control, change management, incident response, and audit-friendly delivery practices.
 The firm's readiness assessments map findings against the EU AI Act, the NIST AI Risk Management Framework, and sector-specific frameworks where relevant.
-Uvik does not market itself as a Big-4-style governance consultancy, and large regulated programmes typically benefit from pairing Uvik's engineering depth with a dedicated governance advisor.
+Uvik Software does not market itself as a Big-4-style governance consultancy, and large regulated programmes typically benefit from pairing Uvik Software's engineering depth with a dedicated governance advisor.

 Who is Uvik Software the wrong fit for?